Chris-Eckersley/incremental_interquartile_mean/notes.md

 sys     0m0.511s
 ```

+Since I already had a small test case to check that the output is the same
-Next I decided to grab some low-hanging fruit.
-I immediately saw the the `data.sort()` was getting called
+I decided to start grabbing some low-hanging fruit.
+The `data.sort()` was getting called
-every for every iteration.
-For this much data it's best to insert the value and maintain the sorting.
+for every iteration which will get quite expensive as the data set grows.
+It would be best to insert the value
+in place and maintain the sorting order.

 This saved about 42ms (a 24% decrease in execution time) processing the large `data.txt` file.
-I imagine the percent decrease in increase with larger data sets.

 Usually reduce functions are clean but slow.
-Updating the `reduce` to a `sum` took the starting execution time
+Updating the `reduce` to a `sum` took the
-from 2 minutes and 54 seconds down to 45 seconds.
+execution time from 2 minutes and 54 seconds down to 45 seconds.
+Sum is a bit easier to read as well.

 The overall execution time reduced by 129 seconds (a 74% decrease).